Being a Guest Editor for Alaska Park Science

 Introducing the topic.
 The Guest Editor may author or coauthor the introductory article to the issue that explains the concept of the issue, explains why the theme is important to the National Park Service and Alaska, and may summarize key themes from the issue.

 Managing reviews.
-Although APS is not a discipline-specific journal, we are committed to excellence in quality and accuracy.
+Although Alaska Park Science is not a discipline-specific journal, we are committed to excellence in quality and accuracy.
 Therefore all articles will be reviewed by at least two individuals with sufficient technical or scientific expertise in the subject matter to offer substantive comments on the content of the article.
 This may include members of the Editorial Board when appropriate.
 In addition, articles will be reviewed for readability, management sensitivity, and relevance to the NPS Alaska Region.
 The Guest Editor will manage the review process in a way that is compliant with the NPS guidance on peer review.
-Specific guidance for the APS review process is given in a separate document.
+Specific guidance for the Alaska Park Science review process is given in a separate document.

 Distributing the final product.
 The Science Communication Specialist will be the point of contact for distribution of the final document.
-The Guest Editor is invited to write an introductory paragraph for the distribution email announcing the release of the issue, may review the draft email, and suggest any additional contacts to receive the announcement (become an APS subscriber).
+The Guest Editor is invited to write an introductory paragraph for the distribution email announcing the release of the issue, may review the draft email, and suggest any additional contacts to receive the announcement (become an Alaska Park Science subscriber).

 RESOURCES AND OTHER INFORMATION